YJPL/drawers/_pages/about.md

 <h2>contact:</h2>

-<p>Call +32  475 418 327 for commissions, illustrations and storyboarding  inquiries or send an email to <a href="https://film-storyboards.com/contact" title="Contact - Film Storyboards / Production Design">Yves Capelle</a>.</p>
+<p>Call +32  475 418 327 for commissions, illustrations and storyboarding inquiries, or send an email to <a href="https://film-storyboards.com/contact" title="Contact - Film Storyboards / Production Design">Yves Capelle</a>.</p>

 <hr>

-No free pitches, no spec work, no tests, thank you very much.
+**No free pitches, no spec work, no tests**, thank you very much.
 <hr>

 <br>